BUSY FOOLS VS. EUREKA MOMENTS

 Consider the example of an art director we’ll call Jed who arrives at work Monday morning, slightly hung over from the weekend, and spends his morning — 9:00 to 12:00 — alternating between working on a design for a new logo, responding to various text messages from colleagues, taking a call from a friend on his mobile, and sneaking several peeks at his Facebook feed.
 He logs three “billable” hours on his timesheet.

 Elsewhere in the same office, another young art director named Jennifer has been thinking about the design of new website all weekend, having drawn inspiration from a visit to a museum featuring the work of a famously talented typographer.
-This weekend time was obviously “off the clock,” but it armed her with the flash of insight she applied on Monday morning to a stunning new homepage design, which she prototyped in 30 minutes.
+This time on Sunday was “off the clock,” but it armed her with the flash of insight she applied on Monday morning to a stunning new homepage design, which she prototyped in 30 minutes.

 In which of the above examples did the value received by the client equal the hours that were recorded on timesheets?
 Neither.
 Jed’s client will be overpaying, while Jennifer’s client will be getting a bargain.
 The only way to remedy this inequitable situation is for the agency to charge for what clients really buy: not inputs, but outputs or outcomes.

 As long as agencies send out invoices based on recorded hours, it’s virtually impossible to distinguish between time spent by middling plodders and proficient geniuses.
 Distracted muddlers and breakthrough brains.